cubee-cb/linux-vr-compat/README.md

 - Desktop window complains that the wrong OpenXR runtime is being used, but ignore that and it seems to work fine.

 ### VAIL
-- Works despite the recent addition of Denuvo anti-cheat in patch 1.2.4 on 3 October 2024.
+- Works despite the addition of Denuvo anti-cheat in patch 1.2.4.
-- Default bindings have fire on trigger touch rather than pull.
+- Default bindings have fire on trigger touch rather than trigger pull, which makes it pretty annoying to play.
     - I've managed to obtain a bindings file from the `steamapps/workshop/` folder for SteamVR on another device, but I can't seem to get OpenComposite to pick it up. ([LVRA Wiki](https://lvra.gitlab.io/docs/fossvr/opencomposite/))
-    - I have tried [XRBinder](https://lvra.gitlab.io/docs/fossvr/xrbinder/), but can't get it to detect OpenComposite, or anything other than WlxOverlay.
+    - I have tried [XRBinder](https://lvra.gitlab.io/docs/fossvr/xrbinder/), but can't get it to detect anything other than WlxOverlay-S one time.
 - Menus are very flickery.
 - Large stutters while loading maps, likely due to running on a hard drive.